NathanielStirret/SPU_CSC3220_W25_T-team-6-/Notes_khoal.md

 Draft application idea and presention, I expanded upon the idea and polishing the details.

-Did the presentation for the ERD and helped explaining the relationships of the parts
+Did the presentation for the ERD and helped explaining the relationships of the entities